About Guy Felicella

 Guy Felicella grew up in a middle class home in Richmond but fell into addiction at a young age.
 Guy spent 30 years in the repeated cycle of gangs, addiction, treatment and jail.
 He spent nearly 20 years residing in the two block radius in the Downtown Eastside and using many resources, including harm reduction, to keep himself alive.

-Today, Guy has escaped the grips of the turmoils that kept him suffering and resides in Surrey with his wife and two young children with multiple years of recovery and sobriety under his belt.
+Today, Guy has escaped the grips of the turmoil that kept him suffering and resides with his wife and two young children with multiple years of recovery and sobriety under his belt.

 Guy is passionate about advocating for the vulnerable people who still suffer in addiction and educating communities on harm reduction to eliminate the stigma that exists around it.
-Guy has started a career with Vancouver Coastal Health, Ministry of Mental Health and Addiction and the BC Centre on Substance Use.
-In addition, Guy attends various school districts to educate students on addiction.
+Currently Guy works for Vancouver Coastal Health, Ministry of Mental Health and Addiction and the BC Centre on Substance Use.
+In addition, Guy attends various school districts and post secondary institutions to educate students on addiction.